UFC Fight Night: Hendricks vs Thompson: Predictions & Analysis

 A few statistical edges stand out.
 White throws significantly more leather — a 4.1 sig. strike per minute gap.
 White is far more active with takedowns, averaging 0.5 more per 15 minutes.
 White has tighter striking defense, making opponents miss more often.

 The Pick: Alex White over Artem Lobov.
-This is essentially a pick'em.
-The model nudges toward White at 52%, but there's almost nothing separating these two.
-Notably, the betting market has White at 45% implied while our model sees 52% — a 7-point disagreement that could signal value.
+The model gives White a slight nod at 55% — this could easily go either way.
+Notably, the betting market has White at 45% implied while our model sees 55% — a 10-point disagreement that could signal value.

 Methodology